IBM/cp4d-deployment/ibmcloud-satellite/aws/README.md

 Now that we have configured storage on our cluster on our satellite location, we can install Cloud Pak for Data on it.
 When installing Cloud Pak for Data on a Satellite cluster, you can use the same instructions to install the Cloud Pak for Data instance that you would use if your OpenShift cluster was running as a managed service in IBM Cloud.
-Only difference is updating pull secrets to cluster nodes for that please follow below instruction:
+The only difference is how you update pull secrets on the cluster nodes.
+For updating the pull secrets on the cluster nodes please follow the below instruction: